Iyiola Omisore: Senate

 Even though he was still on trial, he was elected to the Senate to represent Osun East constituency in April 2003 running on the platform of the PDP and served till the expiration of his term in 2007.

 He was reelected in 2007 and appointed to committees for Police Affairs, Housing, Culture & Tourism, Aviation and Appropriation.
 In May 2008, he was named a member of the National Assembly Joint Committee on Constitution Review (JCCR).

 In October 2008, Omisore was one of the Nigerian delegates to the 5th Consultative Assembly of Parliamentarians in Santo Domingo, Dominican Republic.

 Governorship Race

-He ran for Governor of Osun State on the platform of the Peoples Democratic Party(PDP) and he lost the 9 August 2014 guber election to Rauf Aregbesola who was the incumbent Governor.
-He contested for the governorship seat on the platform of the Social Democratic Party (SDP) in Osun gubernatorial election 2018 where he came third behind Senator Ademola Adeleke of the People's Democratic Party (PDP) and eventual winner, Alhaji Gboyega Oyetola of the All Progressives Congress (APC).
+He ran for Governor of Osun State on the platform of the Peoples Democratic Party (PDP), in the 9 August 2014 guber election and lost to Rauf Aregbesola who was the incumbent governor.
+He contested for the governorship seat on the platform of the Social Democratic Party (SDP) in the 2018 Osun State gubernatorial election where he came third behind Senator Ademola Adeleke of the Peoples Democratic Party (PDP) and the eventual winner, Alhaji Gboyega Oyetola of the All Progressives Congress (APC).